We update this impact report regularly to reflect key CBI wins as we work with government to deliver the change business needs to see

 What we delivered

-Following a consultation, Labour has proposed merging the National Infrastructure Commission and the Infrastructure and Projects Authority into a new body: the National Infrastructure and Service Transformation Authority (NISTA).
-NISTA would be responsible for developing and delivering a long-term strategy for critical national infrastructure.
-If implemented, this should provide greater long-term certainty, allowing firms to plan for workforce development, build supply chains and ultimately manage costs more efficiently.
+As a result of our efforts, Labour proposed merging the National Infrastructure Commission and the Infrastructure and Projects Authority into a new body: the National Infrastructure and Service Transformation Authority (NISTA).
+This organisation will oversee the development and delivery of a long-term strategy for critical national infrastructure.

 What we’ll do next

-Full expensing for leased and rented assets extended
+Full expensing for leased and rented assets to be delivered when fiscal conditions allow

 What we delivered